Mathematical Background

 When bipartite graphs are used to represent conceptual graphs (CGs), the nodes in set C are called concepts and the nodes in set R are called conceptual relations.
 Figure 4 shows a conceptual graph that represents the English sentence John is going to Boston by bus.
 The boxes in Figure 4 represent concept nodes, and the circles represent conceptual relation nodes; every arc links a conceptual relation to a concept.
 Although a CG could be defined formally as either a hypergraph or a bipartite graph, the terminology of bipartite graphs maps more directly to the traditional way of drawing CGs.
 For a tutorial, see the examples of conceptual graphs.
 For the formal definitions, see the draft ISO standard for Common Logic.

-The symbols intersection and union are the same as the symbols for intersection and union of sets.
-This similarity is not an accident because the set of all subsets of a universal set U forms a lattice with the subset relation subset as the partial ordering.
-A bounded lattice is one with a top top and a bottom bottom, where for any element a in the lattice, bottom< or =a< or =top.
+The symbols and are the same as the symbols for intersection and union of sets.
+This similarity is not an accident because the set of all subsets of a universal set U forms a lattice with the subset relation as the partial ordering.
+A bounded lattice is one with a top and a bottom , where for any element a in the lattice, a.
 All finite lattices are bounded, and so are many infinite ones.
-In a lattice of subsets, the universal set U itself is top, and the empty set {} is bottom.
+In a lattice of subsets, the universal set U itself is , and the empty set {} is .

-Since the union and intersection operators on lattices are so similar to the unions and intersections of sets, they have many of the same properties.
+Since the and operators on lattices are so similar to the unions and intersections of sets, they have many of the same properties.
 Following are the identities defined for the set operators that also hold for lattice operators:

 These identities hold for all lattices.
 A distributive lattice is one for which the distributive law also holds.
 A complemented lattice is one for which a complement operator and De Morgan's laws apply.
 The lattice of all subsets of some set is an example of a bounded distributive complemented lattice, for which all the identities hold.

 Graphs of mathematical lattices look like the lattices that one would expect a wisteria vine to climb on.
 Figure 5 shows the graphs for three kinds of partial orderings: a tree, a lattice, and a general acyclic graph.
 To simplify the drawings, a common convention for acyclic graphs is to omit the arrows on the arcs, but to assume that the arcs are directed either from the higher node to the lower node or from the lower node to the higher.
-For the partial ordering a< or =b, the arc would be directed from a lower node a to a higher node b.
+For the partial ordering ab, the arc would be directed from a lower node a to a higher node b.

 Figure 5: A lattice, a tree, and an acyclic graph